melracho/para-theme/README.md

-Built with the aid of Bootstrap, and Prinzhorn's Skrollr
+Built with the aid of Bootstrap, Animate.css and Prinzhorn's Skrollr.